Help & Tutorial

 Points of Sail:

 The visual display shows your boat with wind arrow, plus Port/Starboard tack indicator.
-Understanding TWA helps optimize sail trim and anticipate speed.
+Use TWA to optimize sail trim and anticipate speed.

 Tidal Stream Effects